-Population: Students who have autism spectrum disorders, intellectual and/or health impairments.
+Population: Students who have autism spectrum disorders, intellectual and/or health impairments

-Specially designed guided instruction is created to address individual academic, social, emotional, and behavior needs.
-There is a strong emphasis on visual supports throughout classroom activities and lessons.
-Social skills are embedded into the curriculum.
-The program provides speech and language, occupational and physical therapy, and behavior consultation by a BCBA.
-Students have the opportunity to participate in the Best Buddies Program and community recreational and educational events.
+This program provides specially designed guided instruction created to address individual academic, social, emotional, and behavior needs.
+There is a strong emphasis on visual supports throughout classroom activities and lessons which are provided in both small groups and individual instruction.
+Social and communication skills are embedded into the curriculum and emphasized throughout daily activities.
+The curriculum is aligned with the state standards with significant modifications to address entry and access points and application to independent living skills.
+In addition to the general curriculum, this class provides access to adaptive physical education, community skills, and a weekly meal preparation class.
+Students in this program typically meet the qualifications to participate in the MCAS Alternate portfolio.
+The program provides speech and language, occupational, physical therapy, and behavior consultation by a BCBA.